How to write a business plan: A step-by-step guide - Jobidea24

 Pick Your Format (traditional vs. lean startup)

-Now there are two ways you can write your business plan.
+There are two ways to write your business plan.
 The usual route, and the most common one, is probably the one you will use.
 Traditional plans contain a lot of detail and should be used in most situations.
 Alternatively, you can search for a lean startup plan, a single page that describes your business at the highest level.
-This is especially suitable for companies that can change quickly or on a very short schedule.
+This is especially suitable for companies that can change quickly or on a concise schedule.

 How to write a traditional business plan

-A traditional plan usually consists of seven sections, each important to explain a different aspect of your business.
-The length and detail of your plan will vary depending on your plan's audience and the maturity of your business.
+A traditional plan usually consists of seven sections, each important for explaining a different aspect of your business.
+The length and detail of your plan will vary depending on its audience and the maturity of your business.
 You'll use a business plan to market your business to investors, pitch your business to lenders, and more.
-Having a solid plan is always useful and can help keep you moving as a business owner.
+A solid plan is always helpful and can help keep you moving as a business owner.

 Step 1: Write an executive summary